Please refer to the University’s glossary of terms for policies and procedures.

 - it has failed to achieve a significant proportion of its key performance indicators and targets, and insufficient evidence of strategies to lift the performance to a satisfactory level has been provided

-- there is a lack of an agreement between the host faculty and the centre or institute regarding staffing, financial and/or resource arrangements for the ensuing five years, or
+- there is a lack of an agreement between the University and the centre or institute regarding staffing, financial and/or resource arrangements for the ensuing five years, or

 - it has failed to meet any requirements under the terms of this policy and procedures as requested by the Deputy Vice-Chancellor (Research and Innovation) or Research Committee.

-8.4 Disestablishment may occur following either two successive unsatisfactory annual reviews, or an unsatisfactory fourth-year review, where the Deputy Vice-Chancellor (Research and Innovation) has determined that there is little likelihood of resolution of the identified problems.
+8.4 Disestablishment may occur following either two successive unsatisfactory annual reviews, or an unsatisfactory fourth-year review, where the Deputy Vice-Chancellor (Research and Innovation) and the Deputy Vice-Chancellor (Academic) have determined that there is little likelihood of resolution of the identified problems.

 8.5 All centres and institutes are required to articulate arrangements for disestablishment in their initial business plans.
 These arrangements must address governance, management, research project completion, student completion, financial management and budget provisions.

-8.6 After a formal decision to disestablish, the relevant Executive Dean/s (or delegate) will work with the centre or institute director to manage residual staff, assets or commitments within the faculty or faculties.
+8.6 After a formal decision to disestablish, the Deputy Vice-Chancellor (Research and Innovation) and Deputy Vice-Chancellor (Academic) will work with the centre or institute director to manage residual staff, assets or commitments within the associated academic areas.
 A similar approach may be employed to manage an amalgamation of two centres or institutes.